Optimization Problems for Machine Learning: A Survey: Classification

 \subsubsection{Support Vector Regression}

-Although as discussed earlier, support vector machines have been introduced for binary classification, its extension to regression, i.e. support vector regression, has received significant interest in the literature \cite{smola2004tutorial}.
-The core idea of support vector regression is to find a linear function $f(x)=w^\top x + \gamma$ that can approximate with a tolerance $\epsilon$ a training set $(X,y)$ where $y\in \mathbb{R}^{n}$\cite{vapnik2013nature}.
-Such a linear function may however not exist, and thus a slack from the desired tolerance is introduced and minimized similar to the soft-margin SVM.
+Although as discussed earlier, \revtwoCG{SVM has} been introduced for binary classification, its extension to regression, i.e.\revtwoCGblue{,} support vector regression, has received significant interest in the literature \cite{smola2004tutorial}.
+The core idea of support vector regression is to find a linear function $f(x)=w^\top x + \gamma$ that can approximate with a tolerance $\epsilon$ a training set $(X,y)$ where $y\in \mathbb{R}$ \cite{vapnik2013nature}.
+Such a linear function may however not exist, and thus \revtwoJS{slack variables $\xi^+_i \geq 0$ and $\xi^-_i \geq 0$ denoting positive and negative deviations from the desired tolerance} are introduced and minimized similar to the soft-margin SVM.
 The corresponding optimization problem is

 Hyperparameter $C$ is tuned to adjust the weight on the deviation from the tolerance $\epsilon$.
 This deviation from $\epsilon$ is the $\epsilon$-insensitive loss function $|\xi|_\epsilon$ given by

 As detailed extensively in \cite{smola2004tutorial}, kernel tricks can also be applied to \eqref{softsvr_1}--\eqref{softsvr_4} which is solved by formulating the dual problem. }